Value for Money 80%

 What the Zugspitz Arena can’t supply, however, is a seamless network of lifts and pistes to rival the likes of the Skiwelt or the Three Valleys.
 Most of the skiing is provided by six separate, pocket-sized ski areas, ranged around a central plain called the Lermooser Moos.
 They’re all linked by a free shuttle bus, and receive high praise from the German ski community for their facilities, and their standards of piste-grooming.
 But none offers more than 36km of pistes on its own.

 What’s more, the skiing in this central core of skiing, no lift rises higher than 2,100m.
 Yes, there’s a seventh ski area, which is higher.
 Called the Zugspitzplatt, it sits in a mountain bowl beneath Germany’s highest peak, the Zugspitze, and offers skiing up to 2,700m.
 Thanks to the dramatic setting, skiing there is a magnificent experience, but it is of limited extent.
-You wouldn’t want to spend a whole week skiing there.

 As a result, this is best considered as a mid-winter, January-and-February destination, when the pistes are at their softest and coldest.
 At this time of year, under a fresh blanket of snow, the combination of forested slopes, immaculately-groomed pistes and picture-postcard setting is utterly enchanting.
 It’s no wonder many of its fans come back year after year.